MtnBiker/enphase-edison/Implementation_notes.md

 Simple Bootstrap navbar.
 Tried Tailwind.
 Was trying for navbar that would highlight current page.
 Seems to require crafted jS.
 Should be a Hotwire way?

+2024.02.01 Materialized Views not auto updating or do I need to wait an hour?
+Or could I change to just Views.
+I don't think I need the performance benefit of a Materialized View
+Try creating view_hours using Mat View as sample
+What Are PostgreSQL Views?
+Why Should I Use Them? https://www.timescale.com/blog/how-postgresql-views-and-materialized-views-work-and-how-they-influenced-timescaledb-continuous-aggregates/ rgm CreateViewHours
+rdm: No such file or directory @ rb_sysopen - /Users/gscar/Documents/Delicias/Utilities, Energy and Solar/Solar Panels 2023-ABC/Solar production, etc/solar_enphase_edison/db/views/view_hours_v01.sql > created and copied from hour_by_hours_v01.sql
+Change HourByHours to ViewHours
+Created model and controller and other changes.

 ## ToDo

 Add auto updating